ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2014-08-26-airmen-proximity-effect.md

 How often does this happen?
 How often do we (unconsciously?) align our focus, our ethic, our energy to those around us?
 Do we raise our game and do our best work when we’re surrounded by sharp, on-point people?

-And is the opposite also true?
+Is the opposite also true?

-Big thanks to the airmen for the epiphany.